NginxProxyManager/nginx-proxy-manager/README.md

 - Free SSL using Let's Encrypt or provide your own custom SSL certificates
 - Access Lists and basic HTTP Authentication for your hosts
 - Advanced Nginx configuration available for super users
-- User management and security
+- User management, permissions and audit log

 #### Future Features